google/clusterfuzz/docker/README.md

 ## Production Builds

 Production images are built using Google Cloud Build.
 The configuration is defined in `cloudbuild.yaml`, which uses the `build.sh` script.
-Pushing to the `master` branch will automatically trigger this build.
+The build process is automated with the following triggers:

+-   **Pull Requests:** A trigger runs on every pull request that modifies files under the `docker/` directory.
+It builds all images with the `--no-push` flag to validate the changes without deploying them.
+-   **Push to `master`:** A trigger runs on every push to the `master` branch that modifies files under the `docker/` directory.
+It builds and pushes all images to the container registry, making them available for production use.

 ## Docker Image Dependency Tree